 At the Digestive Health Institute, innovation is our hallmark.
 We have pioneered endoscopic procedures that are setting the standard of GI care: organ-sparing GI surgery, the accurate diagnosis of liver diseases and more.
 Our physicians are the first to use artificial intelligence (AI) to dramatically increase the detection and removal of cancerous and precancerous polyps during colonoscopies.
 With clinical research and technological invention powered by the University of California, Irvine, our patients have access to groundbreaking therapies unavailable elsewhere.

+Our patients also benefit from the compassionate care provided by our highly skilled multidisciplinary teams.
 Our teams include gastroenterologists, surgeons, medical oncologists, pathologists, radiologists, dietitians, nurses, social workers and case managers.
-They work together to design a treatment plan tailored for each patient, one that optimizes care and promotes the best possible outcomes.
+They work in concert to design a treatment plan tailored for each patient, one that optimizes care and promotes the best possible outcomes.